Showing 1866 results

 Gibbons received numerous awards and honors recognizing his contributions to research and education.
 He was named SDSU Microbiology Club Teacher of the Year in 1990 and became a Golden Key Honorary Member in 2003.
 In 2006, he was part of the team that received the College of Agriculture and Biological Sciences Dean’s Team Award for developing a Center for Excellence in Bioprocessing.
 In 2007, he was named the College of Agriculture and Biological Sciences Distinguished Researcher of the Year and received the Gamma Sigma Delta Researcher of the Year award.
 He also received the Pat and Jo Cannon Intellectual Property Commercialization Award in 2011 and 2012 and the F.O.
 Butler Award for Excellence in Research in 2014.

-Propaganda has played a significant role in German history, especially during the 20th century.
-During World War I, Germany, like other major powers, used posters to rally support for the war effort, promote enlistment, and encourage public sacrifice.
-These early posters often employed patriotic symbols, appeals to duty, and anti-Allied sentiment.
+Propaganda played a prominent role in German political and social life during the twentieth century, particularly during the two World Wars.
+During World War I, Germany, like other major powers, produced propaganda posters to mobilize public support for the war effort.
+These posters encouraged military enlistment, promoted civilian participation and sacrifice, and often employed patriotic imagery and appeals to national duty, sometimes accompanied by anti-Allied messaging.

 The General Federation of Women’s Clubs (GFWC) traces its origins to 1868, when Jane Cunningham Croly founded the Sorosis Club in New York City.
 In 1889, she united women’s clubs nationwide to form a national federation.